 1. Secure a Dedicated Space.
 Children need a quiet, safe, and private area for their ELSA sessions.
 This space should be consistent so the child knows where they are going each week.
 It does not need to be a large room, but it should be comfortable and free from interruptions.

 3. Involve the Whole Staff.
 Emotional literacy should not be seen as the sole responsibility of the ELSA.
 All staff should understand the goals of the programme and how to support them in the classroom.
-Briefing teachers on the strategies being taught to their pupils allows for consistency.
+Briefing teachers on the strategies being taught to their learners allows for consistency.

 4. Communicate with Parents.
 Parents should be involved from the very beginning of the process.
 They need to understand what the ELSA role is and why their child has been referred.
 Sharing strategies with parents allows them to support their child's emotional growth at home.